Scholars at Risk: Structure

 In 2003, the network headquarters relocated from the University of Chicago to the New York City campus of New York University.
 In 2018 a European office was opened in Ireland at Maynooth University.
-SAR has sections in different countries which coordinate activities of SAR members in that country.
+SAR has sections in different countries which coordinate activities for domestic SAR members.

 SAR Sections

 In 2005, SAR and partners began organizing SAR 'sections' and 'partner networks' around the world, building a global community pledged to help scholars and promote academic freedom everywhere.
 SAR sections were established in Israel (2005, now dormant), the United Kingdom (2006, with CARA), the Netherlands (2009, with UAF), Ireland (2009, with Universities Ireland), Norway (2011), Canada (2012), Switzerland (2015), Sweden (2016), Germany (2016), Finland (2017), United States (2018), Denmark (2019), Italy (2019), and Slovakia (2019), while partner networks were formed with pre-existing higher education networks in Europe, the Middle East and Africa.